 - Wetland Permits will be obtained from Novi and MDEQ for all encroachments into regulated wetlands and wetland buffers - Wetland areas have been labelled by letter designation, as requested.
-See sheet 2. - Wetland impacts have been updated to reflect additional property added and reconfiguration of the site entry location so that total impacts = 0.07 acres and buffer impacts = 0.45 acres which are provided on a chart on sheet 2. - Detailed grading at the discharge pointe from the detention basin is not available at this point in the approval process (i.e. zoning).
+See sheet 2. - Wetland impacts have been reduced so that total impacts =0.03 acres.
+Buffer impacts have been reduced to 0.23 acres and are provided on a chart on sheet 2. - Detailed grading at the discharge pointe from the detention basin is not available at this point in the approval process (i.e. zoning).
 It is the intent to have no impacts to existing wetlands little if any impact to wetland buffers when final designs for stormwater management are developed.
 All necessary permits from the city and MDEQ, if any, will be obtained at the time of site plan approval. - It is agreed that the wetland buffer will be specified. - Site plan has been laid out to minimize impacts to wetlands and wetland buffers.
 Almost all wetlands onsite have been preserved.
-All buffers will be restored. - Wetland impacts of .07 acres have been identified and labelled on the plan.

-- N/A - Wetland impacts are less than 0.25 acres no mitigation required. - Several alternate layouts have been considered including a single family site condominium that was submitted by a different applicant.
+All buffers will be restored. - Wetland impacts of .04 acres have been identified and labelled on the plan. - N/A - Wetland impacts are less than 0.25 acres no mitigation required. - Several alternate layouts have been considered including a single family site condominium that was submitted by a different applicant.
 The PRO plan being submitted now has the least impact. - It is agreed that conservation easements will be required. - MDEQ Permit will be obtained.